-Test 4.2.2.b
+Test 4.2.2.c

-Test 4.2.2.b involves 2 additional aspects over test 4.2.2.a.
+Test 4.2.2.c involves 2 additional aspects over test 4.2.2.a.

 A second STMVP candidate is added to the merge candidate list, if 3 motion vectors (thus including the temporal predictor) had been used to generate the first STMVP candidate.
 The additional STMVP candidate consists in the average of two spatial MV predictors used to construct the first STMVP candidate.